sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

   ```
   None of the buildpacks detected a compatible application
   ```

-- ??
-When a repository is created with README file on, performing `git pull` results in the following error:
+- *When a repository is created with README file on, performing `git pull` results in the following error:

   ```